PĒPI ARC Study

 What is PĒPI ARC trying to find out?

-THE PĒPI ARC study is trying to find out if an early diagnosis Hub can increase equity in accessing CP screening for high-risk babies admitted to the Wellington NICU, no matter if they live in Wellington or another region.
-We also want to know if we can reduce the age at CP diagnosis, if we can improve how a diagnosis of CP or high-risk of CP is communicated with whānau, and if whānau and clinicians find the PEPI ARC hub helpful, easy to access and culturally welcoming.
+THE PĒPI ARC study is trying to find out if an early detection Hub can increase equity in accessing early movement checks for babies with a high likelihood of CP admitted to the Wellington NICU, no matter if they live in Wellington or another region.
+We also want to know if we can reduce the age at CP detection, if we can improve how information of CP or high likelihood of CP is communicated with whānau, and if whānau and clinicians find the PEPI ARC hub helpful, easy to access and culturally welcoming.

 Investigators